 In Jack's absence, an eighth Starman has mysteriously appeared.
 This hero exhibits heroic tendencies, but schitzoid tendencies.
-Could he be Thom Kallor, Star Boy from the 30th century Legion of Super-Heroes, as Kallor himself told Jack Knight (Starman v.2 #50, 80)?
+This was later revealed to be Thom Kallor, aka Star Boy from the 30th century Legion of Super-Heroes, as Kallor himself told Jack Knight.
+(Starman v.2 #50, 80)

 Special thanks to Tom Morrow

 Starman II, the Starman of 1951: Charles McNider (Starman v.2 #77), then David Knight, Starman VI (Starman v.1 #26)

 Ted Knight's personal history was altered by the reorganization of history that resulted from Zero Hour.
 In pre-Zero Hour continuity, Ted married his girlfriend Doris Lee in the late forties.
 They had no children and Doris died sometime before Ted returned to the Justice Society as Starman.